 For the final visit the team travelled to The Living Room Stevenage where they joined a group of clients who shared how their lives have been changed through the support of this charity who provide counselling and group therapy for people recovering from addiction.

 Commenting on Love Herts day Helen Gray, Foundation Director for Hertfordshire Community said; “Hertfordshire is very fortunate to have a vibrant and active local voluntary sector.
 The groups that we visited on Love Hearts Day are amazing examples of the passion, energy and commitment local people have to helping others.
 Local charities and groups work tirelessly to help local people when they are at their most vulnerable, they are the backbone of our communities.
 But it is a difficult financial climate for them and many struggle to raise the finances they need to continue to help people.

 “HCF is a hub for those who want to support local charities but don’t know where to begin.
-Thanks to our supporters we are proud to have been able to support all of the charities we visited on Love Herts Day and thousands more, either through our grant funding programmes or our training and development opportunities for the local charitable sector.
+Thanks to our supporters we are proud to have been able to support all of the charities we visited on Love Herts Day and hundreds more, either through our grant funding programmes or our training and development opportunities for the local charitable sector.
 Without local giving HCF would not be able to provide the grants and support that these organisations desperately need.
-Love Herts Day was about celebrating the incredible volunteers and staff who work tirelessly in the county to support local need and those that are in the fortunate position to be able to give where they live.
+Love Herts Day celebrates the incredible volunteers and staff who work tirelessly in the county to support local need and those that are in the fortunate position to be able to give where they live.